dotnet/docs/docs/desktop-wpf/xaml-services/generics.md

  In the XAML node stream, the information declared by `x:TypeArguments` can be obtained from <xref:System.Xaml.XamlType.TypeArguments%2A?displayProperty=nameWithType> at a `StartObject` position in the node stream.
 The return value of <xref:System.Xaml.XamlType.TypeArguments%2A?displayProperty=nameWithType> is a list of <xref:System.Xaml.XamlType> values.
 Determination of whether a XAML type represents a generic type can be made by calling <xref:System.Xaml.XamlType.IsGeneric%2A?displayProperty=nameWithType>.

 ## Rules and Syntax Conventions for Generics in XAML
- In XAML, a generic type must always be represented as a constrained generic; an unconstrained generic is never present in the XAML type system or a XAML node stream and cannot be represented in XAML markup.
-A generic can be referenced within XAML attribute syntax, for cases where it is a nested type constraint of a generic being referenced by `x:TypeArguments`, or for cases where `x:Type` supplies a CLR type reference for a generic type.
-This is supported through the <xref:System.Xaml.Schema.XamlTypeTypeConverter> class defined by .NET Framework XAML Services.
+ In XAML, a generic type must always be represented as a constrained generic.
+An unconstrained generic is never present in the XAML type system or a XAML node stream and cannot be represented in XAML markup.
+A generic can be referenced within XAML attribute syntax for cases where it is a nested type constraint of a generic being referenced by `x:TypeArguments`, or for cases where `x:Type` supplies a CLR type reference for a generic type.
+Referencing generics is supported through the <xref:System.Xaml.Schema.XamlTypeTypeConverter> class defined by .NET Framework XAML Services.

  The XAML attribute syntax form enabled by <xref:System.Xaml.Schema.XamlTypeTypeConverter> alters the typical MSIL / CLR syntax convention that uses angle brackets for types and constraints of generics, and instead substitutes parentheses for the constraint container.
 For an example, see [x:TypeArguments Directive](xtypearguments-directive.md).